 - Property owners or their legal agent

-- Contractors with a valid Virginia State Contractors License and valid City of Winchester Business License
+- Contractors must have a valid Virginia State Contractors License and valid City of Winchester Business License

 - If you are not sure a contractor has a valid license, you may call the Inspections Dept. at 540-667-1815, option #7, and we can check for you.

 Permitting and Inspections for electrical work located inside the City of Winchester are conducted by the Middle Department Inspection Agency (MDIA).
 MDIA is a private company contracted to the City of Winchester to issue electrical permits and provide electrical inspections.
 MDIA reports all inspection results to the Building Official.
 Code disputes and appeals are handled by the Building Official.

 Electrical inspections are currently conducted under the 2020 National Electrical Code (NFPA 70).